 Step 3: A meeting will be arranged with the Head of School or Service within 10 working days.
 You will be told the outcome of this meeting within 3 working days.

-Step 4: If you feel the matter has still not been resolved satisfactorily you may, within 5 working days, request further investigation by amending your Form for Appeals and Complaints and submitting any additional supporting evidence.
+Step 4: If you feel the matter has still not been resolved satisfactorily you may, within 5 working days, request further investigation by submitting the Request for an Appeal Panel Hearing form that will be sent with your outcome and submitting any additional supporting evidence.

 Step 5: A ‘Grounds to Proceed’ panel will be convened to consider the matter and, if allowed to proceed, an ‘Appeal or Complaint’ panel will be convened to hear the matter; this hearing will take place within 20 working days.